 5 Genius Ideas for a Small Kitchen in Your Home

-Thinking positively, a small kitchen space means a cheaper renovation and its going to cost a lot less to get a brand new fitted kitchen in your tiny space than a big room might cost to fill, and with our genius ideas for a small kitchen too, you’ll be well on your way to at least feeling as though you have lots of space!
+Thinking positively, a small kitchen space means a cheaper renovation and it’s going to cost a lot less to get a brand new fitted kitchen in your tiny space than a big room would inevitably cost to fill.
+Plus, with our expertise in maximising kitchen space, you’ll be well on your way to at least feeling as though you have lots of space.

 If you’re having a new fitted kitchen, talk to us about increasing the counter space with a few simple ideas.
-Hinged counters that fold up when not in use are a great solution, and sink units can become chopping boards with the right fittings too.
+Hinged counters that fold up when not in use are a great solution, while sink units that become chopping boards can also be a reality with the right fittings.

 Walls and Ceilings

 Forget pictures, use that extra wall space for pot racks and extra shelving, you can even hang your pan rack from the ceiling to empty out an entire cupboard and use every bit of space you have.